CargoCultScientist/waybacktweet-forensics/README.md

 - The extractor is networked; the refresh and triage scripts are offline.
 - Wayback rate limits aggressive querying.
 Use the built-in throttling and cached reruns.
-- `docs/METHODOLOGY.md` includes a real-world case study plus generalized recovery tactics.
+- `docs/METHODOLOGY.md` includes an anonymized case study plus generalized recovery tactics.